Super Eagles fly out to Russia in green-and-white themed native attires

 Photos have emerged of the players in custom-made native attires designed in the national Green and White colours.

-After more than a week at the Avita Resort in Bad Tatzmannsdorf, Austria, the Super Eagles on Monday, June 11 jetted out to the Russian city of Kaliningrad where they will play their opening fixture of the 2018 FIFA World Cup.
+After more than a week at the Avita Resort in Bad Tatzmannsdorf, Austria, the Super Eagles on Monday, June 11 jetted out to the Russian city of Yessentuki, they base for the 2018 FIFA World Cup.

 Photos of the players in the custom-made native attires designed in the national Green and White colours emerged on social media just before take-off.